Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

-While the overall scale of the thermal transition is not captured in the model, to see if the model describes how the condensate changes as a function of the ratio of the temperature to the crossover scale, we follow previous literature and compare our calculations with lattice calculations as a function of $T/T_{CO}$.
+It is to be noted here that the overall scale of the thermal transition is not captured in the model, as the predicted critical temperatures (Table~\ref{tab:J240_Tc}) are found to be relatively low as compared to the known standard LQCD results.
+This is usually the case with the non-local NJL model~\cite{Pagura:2016pwr}.
+This can be improved with the standard technique of including Polyakov loop (PL)~\cite{GomezDumm:2017iex}.
+In spite of an underprediction of the transition temperature in the model, to see if the model describes how the condensate changes as a function of the ratio of the temperature to the crossover scale, we follow previous literature and compare our calculations with lattice calculations as a function of $T/T_{CO}$.
+We keep the inclusion of PL for the future endeavour, particularly it will be really interesting to observe the behaviour of the $U(1)_A$ symmetry breaking parameter $c$ in the presence of background gauge field.

-We observe that the results from the model (Fig.~\ref{fig:ASB13TCC}) agree reasonably well with the LQCD data throughout the temperature range considered, for $eB$ smaller than $0.4$ GeV$^2$.
-At low temperature the agreement is good for all $eB$ considered, as already seen for the CC in Fig.~\ref{fig:FinalASB13}.
-For low $eB$ the temperature dependence is captured since we have scaled $T$ by $T_{CO}$, and the crossover temperature is not significantly changed by $eB$.
-For the higher values of $eB$ the agreement is lost particularly around and after the transition temperature ($T_{CO}$).
-The crossover temperature increases with $eB$ in the model for CC, and does not capture the physics of the IMC seen in LQCD.
-[This is apparent from the curve of $T_{CO}(eB)/T_{CO}$ for CC in Fig.~\ref{fig:PDB13Com}.
-The results from all the four corners are summarized in Fig.~\ref{fig:PDB13Com}, which will be discussed in detail below.]

-Exploring the parameter space further, we have similarly investigated the four corner parameter sets (Table~\ref{tab:ParametersB13}).
-We show results here for only the LH parameter set (Fig.~\ref{fig:ASB13TLH}), as it produces the IMC effect around the transition temperature.
-[This is apparent from the curve of $T_{CO}(eB)/T_{CO}$ for LH in Fig.~\ref{fig:PDB13Com}.]
-In this case (Fig.~\ref{fig:ASB13TLH}) the average condensate deviates from the LQCD results at zero $T$ but matches well with the same around the crossover temperature for all possible strengths of $eB$, hence qualitatively reproducing the phase diagram (Fig.~\ref{fig:PDB13Com}) as obtained from LQCD.
-The model prediction being off at smaller values of temperature can be understood from the zero $T$ plot as shown in Fig.~\ref{fig:FinalASB13}.

-For the remaining three corner parameter sets (HH, HL and LL) we observe that the finite temperature behaviour of condensate average is qualitatively similar to that of CC parameter set.
-Despite the aforementioned conclusion, these three corner parameter sets explore the parameter space in $\Lambda$ and $G_0$ and this further leads us to a better understanding about the IMC effect in such effective QCD models.\\